About the degree programme

 Clinical careers

-This programme will train and prepare you for a career as a veterinary practitioner, either in general practice or a specialised field of practice, such as:
+This programme will train and prepare you for a career as a veterinary practitioner.
+This might be in general practice or a particular field, such as:

 • small animal practice